Code4Community/Code4Community.github.io/tutorials/setup.md

 ## Part 2: Add yourself to the C4C Github

-Fill out this [survey](https://docs.google.com/forms/d/e/1FAIpQLSdQWdiVJvrZl-Xe8PHy7OmbkejtYxj2b-Np_5OuLCScHE9e-w/viewform?usp=sf_link){:target="blank" rel="noopener"}, and we will add you to the GitHub organization.
+Next, fill out this [survey](https://docs.google.com/forms/d/e/1FAIpQLSdQWdiVJvrZl-Xe8PHy7OmbkejtYxj2b-Np_5OuLCScHE9e-w/viewform?usp=sf_link){:target="blank" rel="noopener"}, and we will add you to the GitHub organization.

 ## Part 3: Install Modern Browser

-Here we will walk through how to download [Chrome](https://www.google.com/chrome/){:target="blank" rel="noopener"}, but other modern browsers such as [Firefox](https://www.mozilla.org/en-US/firefox/){:target="blank" rel="noopener"} will work just fine.
+Now we will walk through how to download [Chrome](https://www.google.com/chrome/){:target="blank" rel="noopener"}, but other modern browsers such as [Firefox](https://www.mozilla.org/en-US/firefox/){:target="blank" rel="noopener"} will work just fine.

 Click on chrome above and you will be taken to this page: